Trump faces the natural disaster test in Hurricane Harvey

 “And of course the lesson that a president should be and act personally concerned with the disaster — both before it happens, and after,” he added.

+Facing questions about comparisons to Katrina, the White House's Bossert called it a “staggering event” but declined to equivocate the current situation to the devastating 2005 storm.

+Since Katrina, “what we’ve done is gotten a lot better as a government,” Bossert said, confident in the preparedness of the government for the incoming storm.

-Critics of the administration have pointed to Trump’s budget proposal, which pitched slashing FEMA funding for state grants and other programs by $600 million, as evidence that Trump remains fundamentally unconcerned with disaster preparedness.
+Critics of the administration, however, have pointed to Trump’s budget proposal, which pitched slashing FEMA funding for state grants and other programs by $600 million, as evidence that Trump remains fundamentally unconcerned with disaster preparedness.

 Supporters of the president encouraged vigilance.